s0umi/Javascript-Practice-Projects/README.md

->This is a practice repository for Chai aur JavaScript and Angela Yu's projects.
+>This is a practice repository for Chai aur JavaScript playlist and Angela Yu's projects.